Grouped Discrete Representation for Object-Centric Learning: Related Work

 \textbf{Variational Autoencoder} (VAE).
-Discrete representations of VAE are proven to guide OCL better than direct input pixels as reconstruction targets. dVAE \cite{im2017dvae} is adopted in Transformer-based OCL \cite{singh2021slate, singh2022steve}, to discretize intermediate representation of its encoder output by selecting template features in a codebook with hard Gumbel sampling \cite{jang2016gumbelsoftmax}.
-VQ-VAE \cite{van2017vqvae} is employed in Diffusion-based OCL \cite{jiang2023lsd, wu2023slotdiffuz}, which is state-of-the-art, to discretize intermediate representation by replacing features with the most similar codebook codes.
-Techniques of other VAE variants, like grouping \cite{yang2023hificodec}, residual \cite{barnes1996residualvq} and clustering \cite{lim2020clustervae}, are also worth exploiting for VAE discrete representation that guides OCL better.
-We borrow useful tricks from them.
+Discrete representations of VAE have been shown to guide OCL better than direct input pixels as reconstruction targets.
+Transformer-based OCL methods \cite{singh2021slate,singh2022steve} utilize dVAE \cite{im2017dvae} to discretize encoder representations by selecting template features from a codebook via Gumbel sampling \cite{jang2016gumbelsoftmax}.
+Diffusion-based OCL methods \cite{jiang2023lsd,wu2023slotdiffuz} employ VQ-VAE \cite{van2017vqvae} to achieve discretization by replacing features with their closest codebook codes.
+Similar to our idea, both \cite{bouchacourt2018mlvae} and \cite{liu2023cdisentangle} seek to decompose features into attributes, but their monolithic VAE representation is incompatible with OCL.
+Other VAE variants also offer techniques, like grouping \cite{yang2023hificodec}, residual \cite{barnes1996residualvq} and clustering \cite{lim2020clustervae}, to enhance VAE representations.
+We borrow some for the OCL setting.

 \textbf{Channel Grouping}.
-Splitting features along the channel dimension and transforming them separately is often used to encourage representation diversity \cite{krizhevsky2012alexnet, chen2019octconv, huang2018condensenet, zhao2021lhc, zhao2022coc}.
-Those solutions mainly conduct grouping directly on feature maps \cite{krizhevsky2012alexnet} or on learnable parameters \cite{zhao2022coc}.
-To the best of our knowledge, there is only one work exploring this idea in OCL.
-SysBinder \cite{singh2022sysbind} groups slot queries into different ``blocks'' to aggregate different attributes of objects, yielding more interpretability in object representation but limited performance boosts.
-We group VAE intermediate representation along channels and discretize them with template attributes, rather than template features, then use the grouped discrete representation to guide OCL training.
+Splitting features along the channel dimension and transforming them separately is often used to diversify representations \cite{krizhevsky2012alexnet,chen2019octconv,huang2018condensenet,zhao2021lhc,zhao2022coc}.
+These solutions mainly perform grouping directly on feature maps \cite{krizhevsky2012alexnet} or on learnable parameters \cite{zhao2022coc}.
+To the best of our knowledge, only one work has explored this idea in the OCL setting.
+SysBinder \cite{singh2022sysbind} groups slots along the channel dimension in the slot attention \cite{locatello2020slotattent} to aggregate different attributes of objects, yielding better interpretability in object representation but limited performance gains.
+We group VAE intermediate representations along channels, yielding grouped discrete representations to guide OCL training better.